palpen/ProgrammingNotes/python/dask.md

 mean_res, std_res = dask.compute(mean, std)
 ```

+* How to use pandas methods that are not available in dask?
+Use `map_partitions`!
+Given that a `dask.dataframe` is just a collection of chunks of pandas dataframes, `map_partitions` can apply the pandas method to the individual pandas dataframes.

 ## Questions
 * What does `persist()` do?
 * What is a `dask.array`?
 How is it different from a `dask.dataframe`?